evolvingstuff/vdw2/content/posts/3-tanning-sessions-raised-vitamin-d-levels-about-4-nanograms-for-about-4-weeks.md

 * [Heliotherapy treated children â€“ 1926](/posts/heliotherapy-treated-children-1926)

-* <a href="/posts/tanning-beds-uvb-vary-by-4x" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Tanning beds UVB vary by 4X">Tanning beds UVB vary by 4X</a> - and % of UVA varies a lot as well
+* [Tanning beds UVB vary by 4X](/posts/tanning-beds-uvb-vary-by-4x) - and % of UVA varies a lot as well

 * [68 percent got vitamin D above 40 ng by regular use of tanning bed - July 2013](/posts/68-percent-got-vitamin-d-above-40-ng-by-regular-use-of-tanning-bed)